kenneth-liao/kenneth-liao.github.io/_posts/2019-10-16-0005-water-tanzania.md

 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
 <iframe width="100%" height="550" frameborder="0" scrolling="no" src="/images/0005-water-tanzania/precision_recall_combined.html"></iframe>

 The precision-recall curves for the `non functional` class are shown in Figure 2.
 To decide where we want to be on the curve, we need to consider the business problem we're trying to solve and the consequences of prioritizing precision over recall and vice versa.
 Having a high precision means we minimize false positives.
-This means we minimize misclassifications of `functional` pumps as being `non functional`.
-The consequences of misclassifying a `functional` pump is that we waste resources in deploying a repairman to the pump.
+In the case of the `non functional` class, false positives are misclassifications of `functional` pumps as being `non functional`.
+The consequence of misclassifying a `functional` pump is that we waste resources in deploying a materials and a repairman to the pump.
 However, the underlying assumption here is that there is currently no way to know a pump's functional status without actually deploying someone to physically check it, in which case we would have to physically check the status of every pump.
+So if we can reduce the number of pumps we have to check, we are already better than the baseline.
+For example, a precision of 50% implies that for every 2 pumps that we check, we can be sure that at least one of them is `non functional`.

+Maximizing recall amounts to minimizing false negatives.
+False negatives in the case of the `non functional` class are misclassified `non functional` pumps, or classifying a `non functional` pump as being either `functional` or `functional needs repair`.
+Both of these misclassifications implies the pump is still working and is not in immediate need of replacement.

 A spacial map of the three functional classes of pumps is shown in Figure 2 below.